microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 ![Screenshot deploy Admin Centre Extension](./Admin_center_install.png)

-- If you get the following message after the installatin is complete then you need to go back to the previous step and set up the permissions as explained in Pre-requisite-2
+- If you get the following message after the installation is complete then you need to go back to the previous step and set up the permissions as explained in Pre-requisite 2.

 ![Screenshot permissions missing for Admin Centre](./Admin_Centre_install_message_1.png)
 #### Task 3: Connect and explore Windows Admin Center (preview)

-- Once the installation is complete then you can connect to the Admin Center
+- Once the installation is complete then you can connect to the Windows Admin Center
 ![Screenshot connecting to Admin Center](./Admin_Center_Connect.png)

-- Start exploring the capabilities it offers to manage your Arc-enabled Windows machine.
+- Start exploring the capabilities offered by the Windows Admin Center to manage your Arc-enabled Windows machine.
 ![Screenshot Admin Center overview](./Admin_Centre_Overview.png)

 ### Module 11: Query and inventory your Azure Arc-enabled servers using Azure resource graph